Chemotherapy for secondary breast cancer

 - A sore mouth

-You can use the links above to go to pages in the cancer drugs section that tell you about coping with the side effects.
+You can use the links above to go to pages that tell you about coping with the side effects.
 Side effects may seem hard to bear at the time.
 But most of them disappear when your treatment ends.

 If you want to know more about chemotherapy, you can talk to your doctor or the nurses involved in your treatment.
-There is general information in the main chemotherapy section.
-You can also contact the Cancer Research UK nurses.
+We have general information about chemotherapy.
+You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
+The lines are open from 9am to 5pm, Monday to Friday.
+They will be happy to answer any questions that you have.

 There are books and booklets about chemotherapy, some of which are free.
 Look at our breast cancer reading list.